A newborn constantly feeding can exhaust any parent. Here’s how to handle the cluster feeding, especially when you’re breastfeeding.

 3. Watch for excessive spit-up

 Like we talked about, holding her upright (especially after a feeding) can help avoid excess spit-up.
 Make sure you’re also holding her at an angle when you breastfeed to prevent her from feeding flat on her back.
-You might even want to get a crib wedge like this one so she can sleep at a slight incline.

 If all else fails, talk with her pediatrician to further discuss health issues or even medicines that can help her stop spitting up so much.